If you can work out the key signature of this piece, you’re officially a musical genius

 This is the fourth movement (‘Valse’) of Ligeti’s Musica Ricercata – but can you work out what key signature Ligeti has written it in?

-If you noticed that the movement doesn’t seem to use many notes, that was VERY well observed.
+You may have noticed that the movement doesn’t seem to use many notes.
 The entire Musica Ricercata is a set of 11 pieces, defined by an overall structure that confines each movement to certain pitch classes, with each movement having one more pitch class than the last.

 The pitches in the ‘Valse’ are A, B flat, F sharp, G and the new pitch class – G sharp, which Ligeti introduces near the middle of the piece, during a very conspicuous three-octave fortissimo.